foobaragency/react-social-share/README.md

 ## Usage

-Simply import the component you want and wrap you text or icon with it.
-This gives you the ability to decide exactly how your share component should appear at any time.
-You only need to pass in the `url` you want to share.
-In some rare cases, you may want to style these base components.
-In such cases you can pass your styles as a `style` prop.
+Simply import the component you want and wrap your child node with it.
+This gives you the power to decide exactly how your share component should look.
+The child node could be a simple text - as in the examples used here -, an icon component, or a custom component.
+You only need to pass in the
+`url` you want to share.
+If you do not pass this prop though, the component will share the url of the page where you render it.
+Also, in some rare cases you may want to style these base components to achieve certain stylistic goals.
+All you need do is create and pass in your styles object as a
+`style` prop.

 ```js
 import { Facebook, Twitter } from ' @foobaragency/react-social-share';